-We use the following experimental setup: We compute each estimated probability using $10^4$ Monte Carlo trials.
-We choose $\Pdata$ as the uniform distribution on the dataset $D$ from \Cref{ex:D} and sample a dataset $D'$ of size $n = m^2$ from $\Pdata$.
-We then either use gradient descent or stochastic gradient descent (SGD) with batch size 16 in order to train the network and check whether a kink $-b_{i, k}/a_{i, k}$ leaves the interval $(-1, 1)$, in which case we can stop training.\footnote{Ignoring the unlikely case $a_{i, k} = 0$, $f_{W_k}$ remains affine on $(-\infty, -1]$ and $[1, \infty)$ iff no kink leaves $[-1, 1]$.} For some experiments, we also stop training if an early stopping (ES) criterion is satisfied.\footnote{ We use early stopping as implemented in \texttt{Keras} \citep{chollet2015keras} with $\mathtt{patience} = 10$ and $\mathtt{min\_delta} = 10^{-8}$: Every 1000 epochs (GD) or 1000 batches (SGD), we monitor the loss on an independently drawn validation set of size $n$.
+For (1) and (2), we use the following experimental setup: We compute each estimated probability using $10^4$ Monte Carlo trials.
+We choose $\Pdata$ as the uniform distribution on the data set $D$ from \Cref{ex:D} and sample a data set $D'$ of size $n = m^2$ from $\Pdata$.
+We initialize the weights independently as

+We then use either gradient descent or stochastic gradient descent with batch size 16 in order to train the network and check whether a kink $-b_{i, k}/a_{i, k}$ leaves the interval $(-1, 1)$, in which case we can stop training.\footnote{Ignoring the unlikely case $a_{i, k} = 0$, $f_{W_k}$ remains affine on $(-\infty, -1]$ and $[1, \infty)$ iff no kink leaves $[-1, 1]$.} For some experiments, we also stop training if an early stopping (ES) criterion is satisfied.\footnote{We use early stopping as implemented in \texttt{Keras} \citep{chollet_keras_2015} with $\mathtt{patience} = 10$ and $\mathtt{min\_delta} = 10^{-8}$: Every 1000 epochs (GD) or 1000 batches (SGD), we monitor the loss on an independently drawn validation set of size $n$.
 Whenever $L_{\mathrm{val}} < L_{\mathrm{ref}} - 10^{-8}$, where $L_{\mathrm{val}}$ is the validation loss, we set $L_{\mathrm{ref}} \equalDef L_{\mathrm{val}}$.
-Training is stopped when $L_{\mathrm{ref}}$ did not decrease within the last ten checks. } For GD, we can also stop if the techniques used in \Cref{prop:ref_sum}, \Cref{prop:difference_bound} and \Cref{prop:sum-O} guarantee that no kink will ever leave $(-1, 1)$.
+Training is stopped, when $L_{\mathrm{ref}}$ did not decrease within the last ten checks. } For GD, we can also stop, if the techniques used in \Cref{prop:ref_sum}, \Cref{prop:difference_bound}, and \Cref{prop:sum-O} guarantee that no kink will ever leave the interval $(-1, 1)$.

 For the step size $h$, unless specified otherwise, we use our maximal upper bound $h = \lmax(\bfH)^{-1}$ as mentioned in \Cref{rem:step_size} in order to reduce the number of iterations needed.
 We observe experimentally that $\lmax(\bfH)^{-1} \approx 0.4 m^{-1}$ for our choice of $\Pdata$.